EDUCBA Logo

 Things to Remember

-• The array provided as arguments must be of the same size.
-If they are not of the same size or dimensions, you will get #VALUE!
+• The array of arguments should have the same size.
+If they are not the same size or dimensions, you will get #VALUE!
 Error.

 • The arrays should not contain text or non-numeric values.
 Because then all such cells will be treated as 0’s.

-• In the older versions of Excel, only up to 30 arrays can be provided as parameters.
+• In prior versions of Excel, you could only provide up to 30 arrays as arguments.

 Recommended Articles